-Mediation Requires More Planning
+Mediation Planning Techniques

-In October, 2020, I wrote a blog post on the benefits of multi-stage mediation.
+In October 2020, I wrote a blog post on the benefits of multi-stage mediation.
 Since then, the need for multiple contacts and preparation sessions with parties in the dispute resolution process has only grown.
 Reading John Lande’s post on Indisputably recently brought this back to mind.
 He describes Paul Lurie’s Guided Mediation process, which supports the idea of multi-stage mediation.
 As a result, this prompted me to contact Lurie.
 He passionately discussed the benefits of Guided Mediation with me.
-This led me to research similar methodologies, and how they emphasize why mediation requires more planning for better outcomes.
+This led me to research similar methodologies, and how they emphasize why mediation techniques require more planning for better outcomes.

 The Litigation Timeline